shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 #### What additions or changes could I make to this salad?

+* Slice fresh mozzarella to make an avocado, tomato, cucumber, and mozzarella salad, yum!
+* Corn
 * Red onions
-* Slice fresh mozzarella to make an avocado, tomato, cucumber, and mozzarella salad
-* Corn
 * Crumble feta cheese and add it for cucumber, tomato, avocado, feta salad
 * Basil
 * Make the salad a whole meal by adding canned salmon or tuna